lguez/NetCDF95/docs/installation.md

 ## Troubleshooting

 - If your installation of NetCDF or NetCDF-Fortran is in a non-standard location, and CMake does not find it, then re-run cmake setting the variable `CMAKE_PREFIX_PATH` to the directory containing it.
-CMake will then search `${CMAKE_PREFIX_PATH}/lib`, `${CMAKE_PREFIX_PATH}/include`, etc. For example:
+CMake will then search `${CMAKE_PREFIX_PATH}/lib`, `${CMAKE_PREFIX_PATH}/include`, etc. For example, if you want to use the parallel-enabled version of NetCDF-C on Ubuntu or Linux Mint:

-		cmake . -DCMAKE_PREFIX_PATH:PATH=/path/to/my/favorite/installation
+		cmake . -DCMAKE_PREFIX_PATH:PATH=/usr/lib/x86_64-linux-gnu/netcdf/mpi

 - If you have several Fortran or C compilers on your machine, it is possible that CMake does not choose the ones you want.
 Note that when